 - Must incorporate new members into all aspects, with no different requirements for new members from those of the general membership. - Must be tailored to the specific needs of the entire chapter and appeal to and benefit everyone, rather than focusing only on those in poor scholastic standing. - Should focus on the design and implementation of a general academic program, increasing the percentage of members meeting scholastic goals. - Should be continuously evaluated by the director of scholarship and the committee based on changing needs and specific challenges within the chapter.
-It is able to be updated based on the changing needs of the chapter from term to term. - Is composed of more than just study hours. - Is required of each chapter. - Should include the following elements: - Bylaws & Standing Rules: Consistent and relevant chapter bylaws and standing rules - Information regarding Members in Poor Standing including Individualized Academic Success Plan - o Midterm check-in procedure - Resources: A Scholarship Resource Packet with up-to-date information for each member relating to campus and chapter scholarship resources - Scholarship Recognition - Chapter Study Plan (if applicable) - Formal and informal scholarship recognition Resources:
+It is able to be updated based on the changing needs of the chapter from term to term. - Is composed of more than just study hours. - Is required of each chapter. - Should include the following elements: - Bylaws & Standing Rules: Consistent and relevant chapter bylaws and standing rules - Information regarding Members in Poor Standing including Individualized Academic Success Plan - Midterm check in procedure - Resources: A Scholarship Resource Packet with up-to-date information for each member relating to campus and chapter scholarship resources - o Scholarship Recognition - o Chapter Study Plan (if applicable) - o Formal and informal scholarship recognition Resources:

-\A sample scholarship enrichment program is included at the back of this guide (see APPENDIX).
+The Individualized Academic Success Plan template is included at the back of this quide (see APPENDEIX).

-\The Individualized Academic Success Plan template is included at the back of this guide (see APPENDIX).
+^{}A sample scholarship enrichment program is included at the back of this guide (see APPENDIX).